 Wenjuan Xie is an Associate Professor of Finance at the Paul College of Business and Economics, University of New Hampshire.
-She is also the Co-Director of the Peter T. Paul Financial Policy Center at the University of New Hampshire.
-From 2013 to 2018, she was the recipient of the distinguished Virginia Paul Dee Professorship.
+She is also the Finance Chairperson of the ACFI Department.
+From 2019-2022 Dr. Xie served as the Faculty Fellow for Accreditation and Assessment of Paul College.
+From 2013 to 2018, she was the recipient of the distinguished Virginia Dee Professorship.

 Dr. Xie’s research interest is in Equity Markets and Investments Analysis.
 She also has a significant amount of studies and increasing interests in Corporate Finance, Emerging Markets and Financial Intermediaries.
 Dr. Xie’s scholarly work has been published in premier and high-impact academic journals such as the Journal of Corporate Finance, the Multinational Finance Journal, the Asia-Pacific Journal of Accounting and Economics, and the Review of Accounting and Finance.
 In addition, her research was one of the semifinalists for Best Paper Award in Investments at the Financial Management Association 2009 Annual Meeting.